RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 curl localhost:8080/3
 ```

-Quickly jump back over to the `watch oc get pods` terminal and see the new pods.
+Jump back over to the `watch oc get pods` terminal and see the new pods.

 ```
 NAME                                                              READY   STATUS    RESTARTS   AGE